filonico/filonico.github.io/_pages/resources.md

 ## Introduction to bioinformatics

 <div style="text-align: justify">
-In my GitHub personal page you can find a <b><a href="https://github.com/filonico/UNIX_and_bash_basics">brief introduction to bioinformatics</a></b>.
+In my GitHub personal page you can find a <b><a href="https://github.com/filonico/UNIX_and_bash_basics" target="_blank">brief introduction to bioinformatics</a></b>.
 There, I explain the most common bash commands that bioinformaticians usually deal with.

 <br />
 <br />